Symptoms of Drought-Stressed Trees

 - Saturate the soil around the tree within the drip line (the outer edges of the tree’s branches) to disperse water down toward the roots.

-- Water 3 to 5 feet above the drip line on all sides of the tree for evergreen trees and shrubs.
+- Water three to five above the drip line on all sides of the tree for evergreen trees and shrubs.

 - A few heavy (high volume) waterings are much better than many light, shallow waterings.
 The objective is to water slowly, dispersing the water flow to get the water deep down to the tree’s roots.